MPhil in Islamic Art and Architecture

 At the end of the first year of the course you must sit the qualifying examination, consisting of two elements.

-The first is a three-hour written examination on the History of Islamic Art and Architecture, reflecting the lectures, seminars and tutorials offered during the year.
+The first is an examination on the History of Islamic Art and Architecture, reflecting the lectures, seminars and tutorials offered during the year.
 The second element is a language examination in Arabic or Persian or Ottoman Turkish, which will test progress in the elementary study of the relevant language made during the year.

 You will be expected to spend part of the vacation between years one and two engaged in language study and/or fieldwork in a region appropriate to your area of interest.